NethServer/nethsecurity/packages/ns-openvpn/README.md

 On client disconnect, the server will execute all scripts inside `/usr/libexec/ns-openvpn/disconnect-scripts/` directory in lexicographical order.
 Each script takes 2 arguments: the server instance name and the client CN.

-Change from API are not commited.
+Changes from API are not commited.
 To start the OpenVPN execute:
 ```
 uci commit openvpn firewall network